-Flowers may be placed in the columbarium on a stand at the time of the inurnment service and may be left for a short period of time.
+Flowers may be placed in the columbarium on a stand at the time of services and may be left for a short period of time.
 However, no artificial arrangements will be allowed.

 Does one actually own the niche?

-No. The Columbarium is owned by and is part of Trinity Lutheran Church.
-Acceptance of the completed Columbarium Use Agreement stipulates the right of inurnment will continue as long as the present church edifice stands and is owned by TLC.
-If the present edifice is sold or demolished, and a replacement Columbarium not furnished, the actions set forth in the Use Agreement will be followed.
+No. The Columbarium is owned by and part of Trinity Lutheran Church.
+Acceptance of the completed Columbarium Use Agreement stipulates the right of Inurnment will continue as long as the present church edifice stands and is owned by TLC.
+If the present edifice is sold or demolished and a replacement Columbarium not furnished, the actions set forth in the Use Agreement will be followed.

 What if a decision is made at a later date not to use the niche?

-If there has been no inurnment and a decision is made by the lessee or his/her legal representative that the niche is no longer needed, a written request needs to be made to the columbarium committee, and the church may, at its discretion, repurchase the niche for the original lease costs, less $300 for administrative costs.
+If there has been no inurnment, and a decision made by the lease or his/her legal representative that the niche is no longer needed, a written request needs to be made to the Columbarium Board, and the church may, at its discretion, repurchase the niche for the original lease costs, less $300 for administrative costs.

 May ashes be removed from the Columbarium?

 Yes.
-If the legal next of kin or designated legal representative of the person or persons inurned wish to permanently remove the cremains, they may do so, but only after written request is received by the columbarium committee, and written permission granted.
+If the legal next of kin or designated legal representative of the person or persons inurned,wish to permanently remove the cremains, they may do so, but only after a written request is received by the Columbarium Board and written permission granted.
 However, there will be no reimbursement for the cost of the niche.

 Who may officiate at an inurnment service?